jeefy/cnmotd/README.md

 ## CLI Consumption Example

-There is a client/consumption example in [examples/client.go](examples/client.go).
+There is a client/consumption example in [examples/client.go](examples/client.go)

-This parses the published feed and outputs color coded and parseable info.
+This parses the published feed and outputs color coded and parseable info

 ```
 -- Cloud Native Notices --
 CRIT - Update k8s.gcr.io to use registry.k8s.io - https://registry.k8s.io
 -- /motd.cncf.io/ --
 ```

+### Consumption Recommendations

+- **The Most Important Rule:**

+  Never block on the MOTD service.
+If it's unreachable or returning invalid data, shrug and move on.
+This is meant to supplement CNCF projects, but we don't want to potentially compromise trust in our projects because the MOTD service isn't available
+- Allow users to specify their own `projects` and `level`, but default to `critical` and your project name
+- Allow users to specify the URL of the CNMOTD instance, but please default to `https://motd.cncf.io`
+- Allow users to skip-or-hide MOTD output.
+This is especially helpful for CLI-clients that get heavily scripted against